DeimeralGIT/Pocket_Telematics_Package/README.md

 # Pocket Telematics Package
-a package that will store driving data, wunning in the background
+a package that will store driving data, running in the background

 The stored database looks like this: